Just say no (to proprietary SaaS)

 But, as you read the title of this section, SaaS in practice is usually partly good and partly ominous.

-SaaS offers enticing features that we couldn't get before at (usually) no cost.
-How could you, before the cloud, effortlessly collaborate on documents in real-time and be practically immune from data loss?
-It was impossible when we were sharing files via CDs back in the day.
+SaaS offers enticing features that we couldn't get before at basically no cost.
+How could you, before the cloud, effortlessly collaborate on documents in real-time and be immune from data loss?
+It was simply impossible when we were sharing files via CDs back in the day.

-If this next generation of computing is truly better than the last, shouldn't it at least cost something?
-This contradicts our natural intuition.
+If this next generation of computing is better than the last, shouldn't it at least cost something?
+The last time I bought an improved piece of hardware, I had to pay money for it.
 If we suddenly have more AND it's free, that should trigger some concern.
 If you asked a random person from the 90s, it's a deal that's too good to be true.

 The users are the product

-This is such mainstream knowledge now, it feels cliché to actually write it down.
+It's such mainstream knowledge now, it feels cliché to actually write it down.
 The reason SaaS can be offered for free is because of the enormous value of our collective data and the enormous value of our attention.
-The features are really just bait to harness users, unaware of the actual deal they're taking by using these services.
+The features are really just bait to harness users, either unaware or apathetic of the actual deal they're taking by using certain products.

 Since there's so much complexity and abstraction in today's software, we can't easily tell when we're being used either.
 This stuff is too new for our intuition to have developed adequately.